lisp-mirror/lqml/readme-build.md

   platform.

 You may find that an example won't work anymore after upgrading LQML.
-This is probably due to internal changes, so you better wipe off the whole example and start over.
+This is probably due to internal changes (to the app template files), so you better wipe off the whole example and start over.